(because we are always looking for stuff).

 Roy Vaccaro’s New York Old Iron – located across the street from Build it Green’s Brooklyn store, this place is under the elevated F train tracks, adjacent to the Gowanus Lowe’s.
 They have a lot of bathroom fixtures, a huge assortment of old metal bits (fencing, newel posts, radiators), and also a wild mix of old things, from junk to treasures.
 We bought our victorian ice box there.
 The hours are wonky, so it’s best to call before you go: 917.837.3039

 Eddie’s on Greene Ave in Brooklyn: Eddie is the best place to find an old door.
 Unfortunately, he is moving from his current location, and no word on whether he will set up shot elsewhere.
+CLOSED.
+After moving to a spot on Atlantic and Utica, I just learned that Eddie’s closed for good.

 The Demolition Depot – their location on 125th street offers many levels of old things, plus a lot of cats.
 Some very nice high end stuff, but with high end prices to match.
 We never bought anything here, but it’s a fun place to visit.